Last Updated on by Karl

 However, with an ebook, you can do so much more preparation for that initial surge of leads post-launch.

-Finally, you need to grab the contact details of everyone who has influence in fields relevant to your topic; names which you’ve seen during your research over and over again, or even figures you recognize from relevant blog posts.
+Finally, you need to grab the contact details of everyone who influences fields relevant to your topic; names which you’ve seen during your research over and over again, or even figures you recognize from relevant blog posts.

 Send a pre-release copy